 Wisconsin State Park System Camping reservations

 Reservations may be made for camping up to 11 months in advance or as late as two days before the date of occupancy.
 You can search for available state park campsites statewide and reserve a campsite by using the Internet or by calling the Reservation Call Center.
 Campsite availability for the date 11 months away become available at 9 a.m.
 Central Time for both Internet and telephone customers.
 Reservation frequently asked questions.
-Wisconsin State Parks is running a pilot program for next day reservations at at Big Bay, Devil's Lake, Kohler-Andrae, Peninsula and Perrot State Parks.
+Wisconsin State Parks is running a pilot program for next day reservations at Big Bay, Devil's Lake, Kohler-Andrae, Peninsula and Perrot state parks.

 Reserve a campsite online